11.7 Microsoft Learn Practice Assessment Review Loop

 Key Takeaways

-- Use the Microsoft Learn practice assessment as a diagnostic tool, not as a source of memorized answers.
+- Use the free Microsoft Learn practice assessment as a diagnostic, not as a source of memorized answers.

-- Review each miss by domain, product family, scenario clue, and eliminated distractor.
+- Review each miss by domain, product family, scenario clue, and the distractor you should have eliminated.

-- A simple error log helps separate naming confusion from concept gaps and timing problems.
+- A short error log separates naming confusion from genuine concept gaps and from timing problems.

 Turn Practice Misses Into Decision Rules

-Microsoft Learn practice assessment questions are useful because they expose how Microsoft phrases scenarios and answer choices.
-Treat the practice assessment as a diagnostic.
-Do not try to memorize the exact wording.
-Instead, record why you chose the wrong product, which clue you missed, and what rule would have led to the correct product family.
+The official Microsoft Learn practice assessment for SC-900 is valuable because it exposes how Microsoft phrases scenarios and answer choices.
+Treat it as a diagnostic instrument, not a question bank to memorize.
+After each miss, record why you chose the wrong product, which clue you overlooked, and what rule would have led you to the correct product family.
+That habit converts a one-time score into durable selection skill.

-SC-900 product-selection misses usually fall into a small set of patterns.
+SC-900 product-selection misses cluster into a small set of patterns.
 You may confuse Defender for Cloud with Defender for Cloud Apps.
-You may choose Sentinel for every threat scenario even when the task is endpoint, email, or cloud workload protection.
-You may choose Defender for a compliance prompt because the word security appears.
-You may recognize an old product name but fail to translate it to the current name.
+You may reach for Sentinel on every threat scenario even when the task is endpoint, email, or cloud-workload protection.
+You may pick a Defender product for a compliance prompt just because the word "security" appears.
+You may recognize a legacy name such as Azure AD but fail to translate it to its current name.
+Naming each pattern is the first step to fixing it.

 | Miss pattern | What to write in your error log | Repair drill |